lukephilipps/GraphicsProjects/Assets/PaletteSwapping/README.md

 * Color quantizing
 * Palette swapping based on pixel luminance

-made for the Unity built in pipeline.
+made for the Unity built-in pipeline.

 ## Usage
 Import the .unitypackage file into your scene and simply attach the script to your camera to use the features.
 The PaletteSwapperEditor.cs file *must* stay in the Editor folder or Unity will not display the easily editable parameters.